 What are Clean Towels?

-Clean Towels are our original creation.
-They are the world's first single-use, biodegradable, and compostable facial towel.
+The Clean Towels are our original creation.
+They are the world's first single-use, biodegradable, and ultra-soft facial towel.
 This dry towel is made of premium viscose sourced from sustainable eucalyptus plantations.
 The Clean Towels have multiple uses but are primarily used to dry your face after cleansing for a bacteria-free towel each time.
 Use wet as a cleansing cloth paired with your cleanser, and with makeup removing balms, oils, and face masks for additional exfoliation.

 Why Clean Towels?